microformats/php-mf2/README.md

 Possible issues:

 * **Git complains that there’s no such tag**: check for a .git file in the source folder; odds are you have the prefer-dist setting enabled and composer is just extracting a zip rather than checking out from git.
 * **Git complains the gpg command doesn’t exist**: If you successfully imported my key then you obviously do have gpg installed, but you might have gpg2, whereas git looks for gpg.
-Solution: symlink gpg to gpg2.
+Solution: tell git which binary to use: `git config --global gpg.program 'gpg2'`

 You could install it by just downloading `/Mf2/Parser.php` and including that, but please use Composer.
 Seriously, it’s amazing.